Chancoin-core/bitkeygen/README.md

 -l: generate a litecoin key/address pair
 -v verbose
 examples:
-	generate a private key and its public address ./genkey
+	generate a chancoin private key and its public address ./genkey -C
-		  generate a private key where the public address contains the string 'BiT' ./genkey -s BiT -c -t 8
+		  generate a chancoin private key where the public address contains the string 'ToXiC' ./genkey -s ToXiC -C -t 8